imspyrou/imspyrou.github.io/_pages/about.md

 I am an applied microeconomist and data analyst working on issues at the intersection of development and agricultural economics.
 My research focuses on the impact of natural disasters on well-being and on alleviation strategies including sustainable agricultural practices.
 My research spans food insecurity drivers, while applying machine learning techniques to predict food security.

-Other than economics, I enjoy jogging, paiting, and swimming.
+Other than economics, I enjoy jogging, painting, and swimming.

 Education